moka-guys/archer_api_upload/README.md

 ## Expected outputs
 - logfile.txt - txt file containg the log for file uploading and job submission
-- sample_log.json - json file containing list of samples submitted for job In addition to the output files above, it is expected that the submitted job starts running on Archer job platform (https://analysis.archerdx.com/home#running_jobs)
+- sample_log.json - json file containing list of samples submitted for job.
+In addition to the output files above, it is expected that the submitted job starts running on Archer job platform (https://analysis.archerdx.com/home#running_jobs)

 ### How to run the script